-Effective Date: .

-Expiration Date: .

-In order to receive authorization to discharge beyond the date of expiration, the permittee shall submit such information and application forms as are required by the Indiana Department of Environmental Management.
-The application shall be submitted to IDEM at least 180 days prior to the expiration date of this permit, unless a later date is allowed by the Commissioner in accordance with 327 IAC 5-3-2 and Part II.A.4 of this permit.

-Issued on , for the Indiana Department of Environmental Management.
+Effective Date: · Expiration Date: . submit such information Environmental Manager norization to discharge beyond the date of expiration, the permittee shall application forms as are required by the Indiana Department of nt.
+The application shall be submitted to IDEM at least 180 days prior to permit, unless a later date is allowed by the Commissioner in accordance art II.A.4 of this permit.
+Issued on , for the Indiana Department of Environmental Management